Notifications from Aflac

 Pro: No medical exam required

 Some prospective policyholders find medical exams for life insurance policies inconvenient or invasive.
 They also lengthen the application and underwriting processes.
-AD&D insurance generally doesn’t require a medical exam.4 This means you can enjoy a faster application process, increased approval chances, and less inconvenience.
-Furthermore, prospective policyholders can’t be denied for health reasons.
+AD&D insurance generally doesn’t require a medical exam.2 Furthermore, prospective policyholders can’t be denied for health reasons.
 Each insurer is different, and limitations and exclusions apply.

 Con: Not all deaths are covered

-AD&D insurance only covers accidental deaths or injuries, so not everything is covered.4 Additionally, some causes of death that may be accidental, such as overdoses, are not covered.
+AD&D insurance only covers accidental deaths or injuries, so not everything is covered.2 Additionally, some causes of death that may be accidental, such as overdoses, may not be covered.
 On the other hand, life insurance usually covers nearly all causes of death.

 Aflac offers an accidental-death benefit rider